gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/use.md

 ### Configure the toolchain path

-When the new projects are created with the GNU MCU Eclipse templates, the toolchain path is already configured.
+When the new projects are created with the Eclipse Embedded CDT templates, the toolchain path is already configured.
 Only when importing projects into a fresh workspace, the toolchain path needs to be configured manually for the first build.

 ![Toolchain properties]({{ site.baseurl }}/assets/images/2014/02/ToolchainsProperties.png)